Sensitivity Approximation by the Peano-Baker Series: Numerical results

-In Figures \ref{fig:PKA} and \ref{fig:CaMKII} we show the relative errors $\rerr^{PBSR}$ (solid line) and $\rerr^{Exp}$ (dashed line) against the time step for the PKA and CaMKII model, respectively.
-The small circles superimposed on the solid line (PBSR algorithm) refer to the time steps at which the \texttt{if}-statement is satisfied and \eqref{solutionAtEquilibrium} is used.
-We observe that the results obtained by the PBSR algorithm are $1$ to $2$ order of magnitude more accurate than the Exp algorithm.
+In Figures~\ref{fig:PKA} and \ref{fig:CaMKII} we show the relative errors $\rerr^{\text{PBSR}}$ (solid line) and $\rerr^{\text{Exp}}$ (dashed line) against the time step for the PKA and CaMKII model, respectively.
+The small gray circles and red triangles superimposed on the solid line (PBSR algorithm) refer to the time steps at which the \texttt{if}-statement is satisfied and the exponential formula~\eqref{solutionAtEquilibrium} is used: gray circles correspond to time steps where the use of the exponential formula~\eqref{solutionAtEquilibrium} is triggered because the system is approximately at equilibrium, while red triangles indicate time steps where \eqref{solutionAtEquilibrium} is used because the estimated value of $n_\tint$ is too large.
+We observe that the results obtained by the PBSR algorithm are $1$ to $2$ order of magnitude more accurate than the Exp algorithm at the time steps where the PBSR formula~\eqref{eq:Approx} is used (when FS is considered as providing the true sensitivity matrix).

+Figures~\ref{fig:ObjRelErrPKA} and~\ref{fig:ObjRelErrCaMKIIs} show the objective errors $\ObjRelErr$, defined in~\eqref{eq:averageRelError}, with $N=100$.
+The blue and red shaded areas indicate simulation time points where the use of the exponential formula~\eqref{solutionAtEquilibrium} is triggered in the PBSR algorithm: blue corresponds to simulation time points where the system is approximately in equilibrium, and red indicates time points where the estimated number of sub-intervals $n_\tint$ for the refinement is too large.
+Note that in Figure~\ref{fig:PKA}, the PKA system is simulated in the time span $[0,600]$, during which it does not reach convergence (final time points are labelled with red triangles), whereas in Figure~\ref{fig:ObjRelErrPKA} we simulate the system over the time span $[0,60000]$, and the system then reaches equilibrium (final time points are depicted in a shaded blue area).